 The Harlequin shrimps are the most striking crustaceans in the world, showing unique coloration and morphological features.
 They can also serve as diligent little security guards, keeping your corals safe from parasites (like Asterina starfish) by hunting and eating them, before the pests have the chance to do any harm.
 By taking care of your Harlequin shrimp, they will return the favor by keeping your aquarium safe and healthy.

 The colorful Harlequin shrimp is an extremely valuable marine ornamental species.
-Unfortunately, feeding habit of this species also possesses a problem for hobbyists wishing to display it in reef aquariums.
+Unfortunately, the feeding habit of this species also possesses a problem for hobbyists wishing to display it in reef aquariums.

 Quick Notes about Harlequin Shrimp